SamerMaz/vml_assessment/README.md

 ## Environment Variables
 The .env.local file should be on the root level and should contain the following variables:

-NEXT_PUBLIC_RECAPTCHA_KEY: This is the public reCAPTCHA key, used on the client-side to interact with the reCAPTCHA service.
+**NEXT_PUBLIC_RECAPTCHA_KEY**: This is the public reCAPTCHA key, used on the client-side to interact with the reCAPTCHA service.
-RECAPTCHA_SECRET_KEY: This is the secret reCAPTCHA key, used on the server-side to verify the reCAPTCHA response.
+**RECAPTCHA_SECRET_KEY**: This is the secret reCAPTCHA key, used on the server-side to verify the reCAPTCHA response.
 Getting your reCAPTCHA keys
 To get your reCAPTCHA keys, you need to register your site with the reCAPTCHA service.
 Here are the steps: